Project 2027:

 Reimagining Appalachia

-In Spring of 2027, Coalfields & Cobblestones will take its first group of young adults from Appalachia across the Atlantic to explore Poland, a country whose resilience, faith, and creativity mirror our own story in Eastern Kentucky.
-This experience is designed to open minds, build global connections, and show how two underestimated regions shaped by hardship and hope can learn from one another.
-The group will confront the darkest and brightest forms of humanity that often happened simultaneously.
+In June 2027, Coalfields & Cobblestones will take its first group from Appalachia across the Atlantic to explore Poland, a country whose resilience, faith, and creativity mirror our own story in Eastern Kentucky.

 In Kraków, we’ll visit Wawel Castle, where legend says a brave shoemaker outwitted the terrifying Wawel Dragon.
 This story shaped Polish identity much like tales of Mothman or Bigfoot shaped Appalachian folklore — reminders that stories can give ordinary people extraordinary power.
 Participants will explore how myth and creativity help communities define who they are and what they believe in.